krypton2355/rust-linuxgsm-watchdog/README.md

 When `enable_smoothrestarter_bridge=true`, the watchdog logs the expected SmoothRestarter paths on startup and prints the download URL if the plugin isn’t installed:
 [https://umod.org/plugins/smooth-restarter](https://umod.org/plugins/smooth-restarter)

-Note: the bridge sends the command via tmux (LinuxGSM runs the server in tmux), so run the watchdog outside tmux/screen (systemd recommended).
+Note: the bridge sends commands via Rust WebRCON (requires `websocket-client`).
+Run the watchdog outside tmux/screen (systemd recommended) so recovery isn’t blocked by nested multiplexers.

 ---